kobutri/scalability-engineering/README.md

 ## Overview

 This project implements a bootstrap server that maintains a registry of connected clients and provides them with a subset of known peers for distributed system connectivity.
-It includes a web management interface and automated client lifecycle management through Docker.
+It includes a web management interface, automated client lifecycle management through Docker, and a comprehensive benchmarking tool.

 ## Features